ZkNoid/zknoid/README.md

 ### Repository

 Repository contains ZkNoid game platform monorepo.
-It implements contracts and UI for games such as Arkanoid and Randzu and games store In roadmap it's planned to separate games and game store: games will import platform components and register themselves to be added to the store.
+It implements contracts and UI for games such as Arkanoid and Randzu and games store.

+In roadmap it's planned to separate games and game store: games will import platform components and register themselves to be added to the store.

 ## Gameplay